18F/uswds-jekyll/pages/guide/Ceres_RStudio_Server_User_Guide.md

 ```
   *(Optional)* By default, this SLURM job is limited to a 4 hour time limit, 1 processor core, and 6600 MB memory.
 To customize, see the section [Requesting Additional Compute Resources](#requesting-additional-compute-resources) below.

 4. After the job has started, view the "$HOME/rstudio-JOBID.out" file for login information (where JOBID is the SLURM job ID reported by the sbatch command).
+Here is an example of such a file.
+Your file will have different job number, user name, password, compute node name and port number.
    ```
    [jane.user@sn-cn-8-1 ~]$ sbatch /reference/containers/RStudio/3.6.0/rstudio.job
    Submitted batch job 214664